Skip to Content

-No one plans to lose capacity, but without proper legal documents in place, that’s exactly when the courts step in.
-When a person becomes unable to manage their finances or make medical decisions and hasn’t done proper estate planning, the result is often a court-appointed guardianship or conservatorship.
+No one plans to lose capacity, but without the right legal documents, the courts may step in.
+When someone cannot manage finances or medical decisions and has not completed proper estate planning, the court may appoint a guardian or conservator.

-At Estate Law Partners, LLC, we help individuals and families in Madison avoid this stressful, public, and costly legal process through effective estate planning.
+At Estate Law Partners, LLC, we help individuals and families in Madison avoid this stressful, public, and expensive process through effective estate planning.
+Our approach puts your wishes first and gives you more control over your future.

 What Is Court-Appointed Guardianship?